swiftlang/swift-evolution/proposals/NNNN-inline-array-hashable.md

 Ok, fine:

+- These conformances implement elementwise equality, not identity.
 - The element hashes are mixed in index order.
 - Equality is permitted but not required to early-out (i.e. the implementation does not guarantee that `InlineArray.==` is constant time, nor does it